|Honors Program Policies|

 Policies established by the District Honors Council result in the fair, ethical and professional operation of the Honors Program.

 The Honors community is committed to complying with the letter and the spirit of CAC policies, and we have included here, for the convenience of students, a few CAC policies that are particularly relevant to Honors students.

-For admission to the Honors Program, current CAC students must have a minimum cumulative GPA of 3.5 in at least 12 transferable credits.
-In addition, applicants must provide two current letters of recommendation from educators, a 250-word statement of their goals and/or expectations of the Honors Program, and official transcripts (available online).
+For admission to the Honors Program, current CAC students must have a minimum cumulative GPA of 3.5 in at least 12 transferable credits from CAC.
+In addition, applicants must provide two current letters of recommendation from educators, a 500-word statement of their goals and/or expectations of the Honors Program, and unofficial transcripts (available online).

 In order for students to continue in the Honors Program, they must maintain a 3.5 average for regular status.